julie-ng/newtonjs-talk-slides/slides/2-architecture-monitoring/2-grafana.md

 Note:

-- Ok, no automation
+- No automation => Curation
 - Do it yourself (DIY)... but how is everthing connected?
 - Missing relationships – remember those arrows?
-- To understand how everything is connected, we have to go return to the humans…
+- To understand how everything is connected, we have to **return to the humans…**